0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

    the [MPC token contract](https://browser.partisiablockchain.com/contracts/01a4082d9d560749ecd0ffa1dcaaaee2c2cb25d881) where you can [transfer MPC tokens](https://browser.partisiablockchain.com/contracts/01a4082d9d560749ecd0ffa1dcaaaee2c2cb25d881/transfer).
-   You need to fill out the receiving [address](../../../pbc-fundamentals/dictionary.md) as your Ledgers public key and the amount of MPC tokens you want to send to that account.
+   You need to fill out the receiving [address](../../../pbc-fundamentals/dictionary.md) as your Ledgers PBC address and the amount of MPC tokens you want to send to that account.
 Its important that you verify it is the correct receiver address, otherwise you will not receive the tokens on your Ledger.
    ![interact(1)-mpc token transfer.png](interact%281%29-mpc%20token%20transfer.png)